kishiyamat/zero-speech-practice/README.md

 # zero-speech-practice

-If ZeroSpeech will be held in 2021 as every year, it's good to practice with the setting used for 2020.
+If ZeroSpeech will be held in 2021 as every year, it's good to practice with the setting which was used for 2020 to get the picture.
-So, this repository is maede to
+So, this repository is made in order to
 (i) train NPB-HLM based on the data-set
 (ii) compare the model with the baseline
 (iii) evaluate and submit the results